plotly/plotly.py-docs/unconverted/python/smoothing.md

 \end{align*}
 $$

-In the `Triangular Moving Average`, two simple moving averages are computed on top of each other.
+In the `Triangular Moving Average`, two simple moving averages are computed on top of each other, in order to give more weight to closer (adjacent) points.
 This means that our $SMA_i$ are computed then a Triangular Moving Average $TMA_i$ is computed as:

 $$
 \begin{align*}